pyscf/pyscf.github.io/source/theory/dft.rst

 Variationally minimizing the total energy with respect to the density leads to the KS equations for the non-interacting reference orbitals.
 These have the same form as the Fock equations in :numref:`theory_scf`, but with exact exchange :math:`\hat{K}` replaced by the XC potential :math:`\hat{v}_{\rm xc}=\delta E_{\rm xc}/\delta \rho`.
-For hybrid and meta-GGa calculations, PySCF uses the generalized KS formalism [CITE] where the generalized KS equations minimize the total energy with respect to the orbitals themselves.
+For hybrid and meta-GGa calculations, PySCF uses the generalized KS formalism :cite:`GKS` where the generalized KS equations minimize the total energy with respect to the orbitals themselves.